Slough Trading Estate: Geography

 Slough Trading Estate has a Local nature reserve on the Western border of the estate called Haymill Valley.

 In popular culture

 In 1937, English poet John Betjeman wrote his poem "Slough" in protest against the expansion of the Slough Trading Estate.
 The poem bemoans the loss of the area's rural character, and pillories English society's increasing consumerism and the sweatshop conditions caused by large-scale industrial development.
 An excerpt reads: "Come, friendly bombs and fall on Slough / It isn't fit for humans now...."

 The original series of The Office is set on Slough Trading Estate.
-The opening sequence shows several locations in Slough and the Crossbow House building on the Trading Estate where fictional paper merchants Wernham Hogg are supposedly located.
+The opening sequence shows several locations in Slough and the Crossbow House building on the Trading Estate where fictional paper merchants Wernham Hogg are supposedly located, which has been replaced with a Premier Inn Hotel.
 It is also referenced in the song "Slough" from the 2016 film David Brent: Life on the Road.